RCC Promises to Uphold Your Experience

 Other Complaint Reporting Procedures

-Select RCCD Board Policies and Administrative Procedures of interest
+Select RCCD Board Policies and Administrative Procedures of Interest

 The RCCD Board of Trustees establishes policies (BP) that define the institutional mission and sets prudent, ethical, and legal standards for college operations.

-Administrative procedures (AP) implement Board policy, laws, and regulations and are developed through the District's participatory governance process.
-They include details of policy implementation, responsibility, accountability, and standards of practice.
+Administrative procedures (AP) implement Board policy, laws, and regulations and are developed through the District’s participatory governance process.

 Expectations for Students